igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Theoretically, delay measurements can be used to roughly evaluate the distance of the client from the server (using the RTT) or from any intermediate observer (using the client-observer half-RTT).
+As described in {{SPIN-RTT}}, connection RTT measurements for geolocating endpoints are usually inferior to even the most basic IP geolocation databases.
+It is the variability within RTT measurements (the jitter) that is most informative, as it can provide insight into the operating environment of the endpoints as well as the state of the networks (queuing delays) used by the connection.

-To protect users' location, the Delay bit algorithm can be slightly modified to mask the RTT of the connection to an intermediate observer.
-This result can be achieved by, for example, delaying the client-side reflection of the delay sample by a fixed randomly chosen time value.
+Nevertheless, to further mask the actual RTT of the connection, the Delay bit algorithm can be slightly modified by, for example, delaying the client-side reflection of the delay sample by a fixed randomly chosen time value.
 This would lead an intermediate observer to measure a delay greater than the real one.

 This Additional Delay should be randomly selected by the client and kept constant for a certain amount of time across multiple connections.
 This ensures